Uditharnal/sales_analysis/README.md

 # Sales_Analysis
-A complete data analysis project using sales data — from cleaning to visualization.A complete data analysis project using sales data — from cleaning to visualization.
+A complete data analysis project using sales data — from cleaning to visualization.
+Using Excel, SQL, and Power BI.